SUSE/bci-docs/README.md

 hugo server
 ```

-Alternatively, you can run it as a container.
+Alternatively, you can run the Hugo server using a container.
 For example:

 ```console
 podman run --rm -it -v $(pwd):/src:Z -p 1313:1313 klakegg/hugo server